Using the Android app¶

 Syncthing Tray allows browsing the global file tree of a folder.
 Items can be selected and added to ignore patterns.

-The Syncthing-Fork app works probably better on older or very low-budget devices.
+The Syncthing-Fork app probably works better on older or very low-budget devices.

 Caveats on Android¶